zombieyang/sd-ppp/readme.md

 ### Concept
 In contrast to the plugin that I contributed before [AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin](https://github.com/AbdullahAlfaraj/Auto-Photoshop-StableDiffusion-Plugin), which "runs" the SD/Comfy in Photoshop.
 This tool provides another option that makes Photoshop a helper of SD/ComfyUI.
 Because I think SD/Comfy will keep growing fast in the future, it is hard to inject the entire SD/Comfy Ecology into Photoshop with a single plugin.

+> attention: only PS 24.4.0+ is supported by now.

 Still, shout out to AbdullahAlfaraj's plugin and I inherited some of the code using Photoshop's API in it.